yash0000chauhan/Resume-verification-system/README.md

-# CertiChain - Blockchain Certificate Verification System
+"Decentralized Resume Verification using Blockchain”

 A modern, decentralized platform for secure certificate verification using blockchain technology.
 Built with React, TypeScript, Tailwind CSS, and Ethereum smart contracts.